 If you have a small amount of data and you will be the only editor, you can add the data directly to the map as a feature collection.
 Common file formats such as CSV, shapefiles, and GPX can be added to a map as feature collections.
 This is a fast and low-cost way to store and manage your data.
 For example, if you have a spreadsheet of regional offices, all you need to do is drag and drop it into the map.
 If you don't have data stored in a file, you can create your own data in Map Viewer by adding a map notes layers.
 Map notes are best when you only have a few features to add.
 Feature collections are saved in the map, and any changes you make are reflected in the map the next time it's opened.

 If your data requires multiple people to edit it, you should publish it as a hosted feature layer.
 An advantage of using ArcGIS Online is that you don't have to install any server software or administer additional resources.
-The layers (published as services) run in an Esri-administered cloud environment in which the server automatically scales up to meet demand.
-You can publish features using the website or ArcGIS Desktop.
-From ArcGIS Desktop, you can also update and republish your data.
+The layers (published as services) run in a cloud environment, administered by Esri, in which the server automatically scales up to meet demand.
+You can publish features using the website, ArcMap, or ArcGIS Pro.
+From ArcMap and ArcGIS Pro, you can also update and republish your data.
 From the website, if you published your hosted feature layer from a shapefile or file geodatabase (and sync is not enabled), you can overwrite the existing data in the layer and maintain the URL and layer properties.
 If these operations need to be performed frequently, you can automate the process via scripts.
 You can also create multiple views of your hosted feature layers.
 Hosted feature layer views allow you to control which fields and features are available to specific audiences without the need to duplicate your data.

 Control who can update your data